firebase/firebase-admin-python/CONTRIBUTING.md

 pytest integration/ --cert path/to/service_acct.json --apikey path/to/apikey.txt
 ```

+### Test Coverage

+To review the test coverage, run `pytest` with the `--cov` flag.
+To view a detailed line by line
+coverage, use `pytest --cov --cov-report html` and point your browser to
+`fire:///<dir>/htmlcov/index.html`.

 ### Testing in Different Environments

 Sometimes we want to run unit tests in multiple environments (e.g. different Python versions), and